ros-hybrid-behaviour-planner/so_data/README.md

 Mechanisms
 ----------

+### TODO PATTERNS.PY

 ### repulsion(.py)

 Module repulsion includes two implementations of the repulsion mechanism.

 `RepulsionFernandez` implements the repulsion mechanism as presented in Fernandez-Marquez paper "Description and composition of bio-inspired design patterns".
  It requires, as all patterns, an soBuffer as input.